 SIM swaps have been reported on all major U.S. cell phone networks and these types of attacks are on the rise in recent years.
 According to Lieutenant John Rose of the Regional Enforcement Allied Computer Team based out of San Jose California, although mobile carriers are aware of the threat, “[i]t is still very, very easy to SIM Swap.”
-In the fall of 2019, the FBI went so far as to issue a security advisory private industry partners due to the increase in frequency of these attacks.
+In the fall of 2019, the FBI went so far as to issue a security advisory to private industry partners due to the increase in the frequency of these attacks.

 Are hackers really able to steal millions?
 What if I’m not a millionaire?